Date of Award:

 A. summary of the findings are as follows:

 1. Sodium tetraphosphate appeared to be the most effective antimycotic compound used in this investigation.
 A 10 per cent concentration of sodium tetraphosphate appeared to be the most effective antimycotic compound used in this investigation.
 A 10 per cent concentration of sodium tetraphosphate inhibited fungal growth on fresh cherries up to 30 days of storage at 34 degrees Farenheight and 94 per cent relative humidity, while the untreated controls showed fungal growth after 14 days at refrigeration storage.

 2. Microscopic observations of treated lots of cherries revealed that the infecting fungi were predominantly Botrytis and Penicillium species.
 Penicillium was observed in all the control lots and caused the greatest amount of fungal infection.

 3. In the in vivo and in vitro studies it was confirmed that an order of decreasing preservative effectiveness was sodium tetraphosphate, sodium hexametaphosphate, sodium tripolyphosphate, and tetrasodium pyrophosphate respectively.

 Coblentz, William Sidney, "Influence of Phosphate Compounds on Certain Fungi and Preservative Effects of the Compounds on Fresh Cherry Fruit (Prunus cerasus, L.)" (1967).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4975.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .